Change Password

 Graph Update

-Graph modeling update can happen without suspense or shutdown of services, including real-time updates to vertices and edges.
+Graph modeling update can happen without suspense or shutdown of services, including real-time updates to nodes and edges.

 Online update to vertices/edges, changes are reflected instantly to queries or algorithms’ results.